 - Birth Photographer.
 One of the most commonly overlooked luxuries in the birthing room is a talented birth photographer.
 While not everyone is interested in or can afford this, I haven't taken pictures for anyone who has later regretted it.

 - Postpartum Doula.
-A postpartum doula helps the mother during the postpartum time and nurtures the whole family.
+A postpartum doula helps during the postpartum time and nurtures the whole family.
 She may help with breastfeeding education, meal preparation, light housework and laundry, and/or childcare.
 She works to foster the independence of the entire family by helping ease everyone into the newborn period.